Aspects of quantum information in finite density field theory: Renyi entropies

 Friedel oscillations have been observed before in lattice systems with Fermi surfaces, such as~\cite{Calabrese2010ParityEI}; this reference also provided an analytic calculation that leads to (\ref{eq:osc_renyis}), based on the behavior of discrete Toeplitz matrices at large separation.
 Here we have found these effects in continuum QFT, and we would like to understand their physical origin.
 In~\cite{Swingle_2013} it was suggested that they arise from localized terms on the defect that defines the Renyi entropy, by developing an argument given originally in~\cite{Cardy2010UnusualCT}.
 In this subsection we will show how such phenomenon can be understood using the defect operator product expansion (OPE).

-The Renyi entropy $\tr \rho_V^n$ for a region $V$ can be thought of as the partition function in the presence of a codimension 2 defect operator $\Sigma_V^n$, called a twist operator, that implements the joining of the different replicas, \be \tr \rho_V^n=\langle \Sigma_V^n\rangle\,. \ee In $d=1+1$ space-time dimensions, the defect is just two points (the endpoints of the intervals); these local operators are the twist and anti-twist of~\cite{Calabrese:2009qy}.
+The Renyi entropy $\tr \rho_V^n$ for a region $V$ can be thought of as the partition function in the presence of a codimension 2 defect operator $\Sigma_V^n$, called a twist operator, that implements the joining of the different replicas, \be \tr \rho_V^n=\langle \Sigma_V^n\rangle\,. \ee In $d=1+1$ space-time dimensions, the defect is just two points (the endpoints of the intervals); these local operators are the twist and anti-twist introduced first in~\cite{Cardy:2007mb} (see~\cite{Calabrese:2009qy} for a review).
 In higher dimensions, $\Sigma_V^n$ is an extended codimension 2 defect.